jordonbigelow/MySwiftPlaground/README.md

 # MySwiftPlaground
 **This is a repo for myself mostly.
 I was given advice from a developer that told me to code myself examples of things I don't currently understand and add notes, so that I can come back and remind myself of some foundational knowledge in Swift development**
 ## Dates
-I have always struggled with using dates, but I feel it's very important to understand how to use them, as most code will utilize dates in some form>
+I have always struggled with using dates, but I feel it's very important to understand how to use them, as most code will utilize dates in some form> blockquote
 To initialize a date instance, simply call it's initializer> `Date()`>
 This will encapsulate(insert a definition here) a single point in time.
 This point in time is independent of any local or time zone>